Daniel-KM/Omeka-S-module-BulkExport/README.md

 The two main concepts are readers and processors.
-Readers read data from a source (file, url…) and make it accessible for processors which turn these data into Omeka objects (items, item sets, media, annotations…).
+Readers read data from a source (file, url…) and make it accessible for processors which turn these data into Omeka objects (items, item sets, media, annotations…) via a mapping.

 Because multiple importers can be prepared with the same readers and processors, it is possible to import multiple times the same type of files without needing